ROCm/HIP/docs/understand/programming_model.rst

 * **Small batch transfers**: Enable pipelining and improve PCIe bandwidth use.

   Memory transfers between the host and the device can become a major bottleneck if not optimized.
-One method is to use small batch memory transfers where data is transferred in smaller chunks instead of a dealing with large datasets to avoid long blocking operations.
+One method is to use small batch memory transfers where data is transferred in smaller chunks instead of dealing with large datasets to avoid long blocking operations.
 Small batch transfers offer better PCIe bandwidth utilization over large data transfers.
 Small batch transfers offer performance improvement by offering reduced latency with small batches that run asynchronously using ``hipMemcpyAsync()`` as described in :ref:`asynchronous_how-to`, pipelining data transfers and kernel execution using separate streams.
 Finally, using pinned memory with small batch transfers enables faster DMA transfers without CPU involvement, greatly improving memory transfer performance.

 Execution model
 ===============